Distributed controller synthesis for deadlock avoidance: Preliminaries

-\AP A \intro{lock-sharing system} (\intro*\lss) $\Ss=((\aut_p)_{p\in\Proc},\S^s,\S^e,T)$ is a set of processes together with a partition of actions between \intro{controllable} and \intro{uncontrollable} ones, and a set $T$ of locks.
-We have $T=\bigcup_{p\in\Proc}T_p$, for the set of all locks. \kl{Controllable} and "uncontrollable" actions belong to the system and to the environment, respectively.
+\AP A \intro{lock-sharing system} (\intro*\lss) $\Ss=((\aut_p)_{p\in\Proc},\S^s,\S^e,T)$ is a set of processes together with a partition of actions between \intro{controllable} actions from $\S^s$ and \intro{uncontrollable} actions from $\S^e$, and a set $T$ of locks.
+We write $T=\bigcup_{p\in\Proc}T_p$, for the set of all locks. \kl{Controllable} and "uncontrollable" actions belong to the system and to the environment, respectively.
 We write $\S=\bigcup_{p\in\Proc}\S_p$ for the set of actions of all processes and require that $(\S^s,\S^e)$ partitions $\S$.
-The sets of states and action alphabets of processes should be disjoint: $S_{p}\cap S_{q}=\es$ and $\S_{p}\cap \S_{q}=\es$ for $p\not=q$.
+The sets of states and action alphabets of processes are disjoint: $S_{p}\cap S_{q}=\es$ and $\S_{p}\cap \S_{q}=\es$ for all $p\not=q$.
 The sets of locks are not disjoint, in general, since processes may share locks.